microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/RDP_ServerUserGuide.md

 * Details including computer IP addresses, names and credentials are saved in log files

-Refer to the Privacy Statement and EULA for further information.

 ### <a name="_Toc396908232"/>Domain Environment

 The domain environment requires interactions between the following computers and server roles.
 Note that the domain controller, required for a domain environment, can be installed on the SUT.

 * The driver computer, which runs the test cases by sending requests over the wire in the form of protocol messages.

 * The SUT, which runs a server implementation of the protocol that is being tested.
 The SUT responds to the requests sent by the driver computer.

+    * Note: if you want to test [MS-RDPELE] protocol, then SUT must be connected to internet besides the test network.

 * The DC provides functionality that is required to test the protocol implementation.
 Specifically, the DC hosts Active Directory Domain Services (AD DS).